dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 SQL Case Study 2 segmented customers by lifetime value and found something unexpected: almost every customer in the original 59-customer dataset made exactly 7 purchases.
 In a customer base spanning 24 countries with different buying habits, that kind of uniformity doesn't happen organically.

-I flagged three possible explanations in that case study: the purchase dates are clustered around external events (a sale, a release, a promotional push), there's a seasonal pattern driving consistent behavior, or it's a data artifact — a byproduct of how the sample database was generated rather than a reflection of real customer behavior.
+I flagged three possible explanations in that case study: the purchase dates are clustered around external events (a sale, a release, a promotional push), there's a seasonal pattern driving consistent behavior, or it's a data artifact, a byproduct of how the sample database was generated rather than a reflection of real customer behavior.

 SQL couldn't answer that question.
-A COUNT of purchases per customer tells you *how many* — not *when* or *how spread out*.
+A COUNT of purchases per customer tells you *how many*, not *when* or *how spread out*.
 To investigate timing, I needed datetime operations, rolling calculations, and visualizations that SQL alone doesn't support well.

 Using an expanded version of the Chinook database (~5,000 customers, ~54,000 invoices, 2019–2025), I'm testing each explanation in sequence across three connected parts:

-- **Part 1 — Is the purchase rhythm artificial?** I'm plotting the time between consecutive purchases for every customer.
+- **Part 1: Is the purchase rhythm artificial?** I'm plotting the time between consecutive purchases for every customer.
 If the gaps look uniform, it's probably a data artifact.
 If they're messy and varied, it's organic.

-- **Part 2 — Are purchases driven by seasons or events?** A monthly revenue time series with a year-over-year growth overlay.
+- **Part 2: Are purchases driven by seasons or events?** A monthly revenue time series with a year-over-year growth overlay.
 If revenue clusters around specific months or dates, that points to seasonal or promotional drivers.
 If it doesn't, the timing is genuinely organic.

-- **Part 3 — Do customers actually stick around?** A cohort retention analysis grouping customers by when they first purchased and tracking how many are still buying one, two, three years later.
+- **Part 3: Do customers actually stick around?** A cohort retention analysis grouping customers by when they first purchased and tracking how many are still buying one, two, three years later.
 Parts 1 and 2 look at the *timing* of purchases.
-Part 3 looks at the *people* — and tells a marketing director whether to invest in acquiring new customers or keeping the ones they have.
+Part 3 looks at the *people*, and tells a marketing director whether to invest in acquiring new customers or keeping the ones they have.

-The expanded data is synthetic — I built it to have realistic variance, seasonality, and churn patterns, not uniform behavior — so the question isn't whether the data is "real" but whether the analytical framework would hold up against real data.
+The expanded data is synthetic.
+I built it to have realistic variance, seasonality, and churn patterns, not uniform behavior.
+The question isn't whether the data is "real" but whether the analytical framework would hold up against real data.

 Together, the three parts close the investigation that SQL Case Study 2 opened.
 The answer shapes how a marketing team thinks about re-engagement timing, campaign cadence, and churn prediction.